sergeykomlach/AdvancedBiometricPromptCompat/README.md

  `static boolean isNewBiometricApi()` - returns `true` if BiometricPrompt API used for specified biometric

  `static boolean openSettings(Activity)` -  returns `true` if open the "Enroll biometric" settings screen for specified biometric

+ `static boolean isBiometricEnrollChanged` -  returns `true` if enrollment changed for specified biometric. **NOTE!!!
+Be careful using 'isBiometricEnrollChanged' - due to technical limitations, it can return incorrect result in many cases**
 ##